finos/morphir-elm/docs/morphir-elm-commands-processing.md

 | `-i`, `--path` | &lt;path&gt; | Root directory of the project where the morphir.json is located <br />(default: ".") |                                                                  |

 ### Command Execution Process
-Here's a description of the processes involved with running the `morphir-elm develop` command
+Here's a description of the processes involved with running the `morphir-elm develop` command <br />
+The web pages is located inside the sever/web folder of the project directory.
+The following endpoints are exposed by the after by the `morphir-elm develop` command '/' <br />
+'/server/morphir.json - serves the content of the morphir.json file' <br />
+'/server/morphir-ir.json - serves the content fo the morphir-ir.json file' <br />
+'/server/morphir-tests.json - (GET) serves te content of the morphir-tests.json file' <br />
+'/server/morphir-tests.json - (POST) accepts a request as morphir-test.json as request body, creates the morphir-tests.json and returns the content as response' <br />